Shots In The Dark

 Harvard in the Books

-Allan Helms reviews Harvard's Secret Court: The Savage 1920 Purge of Campus Homosexuals, by
+In the Globe, Allan Helms reviews Harvard's Secret Court: The Savage 1920 Purge of Campus Homosexuals, by William Wright.

 It's a fascinating story, involving a secret tribunal that expelled a number of Harvard students for suspected gay activity.
 But Helms suggests that the telling of it is deeply flawed, including a number of factual mistakes, unattributed quotations, and occasional dips into fictionalization.